johandb/JTree/README.md

 Tree \<Property> tree = new Tree \<Property>() create a tree with a Property as node

-If you have any suggestions please contact me at : johanj.denboer@gmail.com
+If you have any suggestions please contact me

 Regards